DataSF/datasf.github.io/academy/_posts/2016-03-01-intro-to-statistics.md

 ## About This Course

-In this two-part introductory statistics course, participants will learn the building blocks necessary to understand the data they work with and conduct more advanced analyses in the future.
-Topics covered in the first session include: statistical terminology, introduction to sampling, summarizing data through central tendency measures, understanding data variability measures, and examining distributions of data.
+In this two-part introductory statistics course, participants will learn the building blocks necessary to understand the data they work with and conduct more advanced analysis in the future.

-The second session will build on this content, with topics covering: introduction to probabilities, how to tell if statistics are meaningfully different from one-another, and how to make inferences about populations using samples.
+Topics covered in the first part include: statistical terminology, introduction to sampling, summarizing data through central tendency measures, understanding data variability measures, and examining distributions of data.

-It is expected that learners commit to attending both sessions.
+The second part will build on this content, with topics covering: introduction to probabilities, how to tell if statistics are meaningfully different from one-another, and how to make inferences about populations using samples.
+It is recommended that students attend part one or be familiar with the topics discussed in part one before attending part two of this series. &nbsp;

 ## What You’ll Learn In This Course